Audiovisual

 Cinema visits

-In 2023, 292 Dutch cinemas with 502 films released that year attracted 31,3 million visitors.
-77 of these films were of Dutch make.
-Just over fifty percent of these cinemas and film houses are in commercial hands, around 45 percent are owned by the municipalities.
-Commercial cinemas together attract around 70 percent of all visitors, with Pathé (47 percent) and Vue and Kinepolis (both 12 percent) controlling the vast majority of the market (Filmfonds 2024b).
+In 2024, 294 Dutch cinemas attracted 29,1 million visitors with 523 films released that year.
+90 of these films were Dutch-made.
+Slightly more than fifty percent of these cinemas and art-house cinemas are commercially owned, while about 45 percent are owned by municipalities.
+Commercial cinemas collectively attract around 70 percent of all visitors, with Pathé (47,1 percent), Vue (11,8 percent), and Kinepolis (10,6 percent) holding the vast majority of the market (Filmfonds 2025b).

 Watch online

-Three out of four Dutch households watched films and series at home in the last quarter of 2023, with an average of two subscriptions per household via SVOD (subscription video on demand, platforms where you have access to all available titles with a subscription, such as Netflix and Videoland) or TVOD (transactional video on demand, where you pay once for access to a specific film, for example via Pathé Thuis or Picl) (Film Fund 2024b).
+Three out of four Dutch households watched films and series at home in the last quarter of 2024, with an average of two subscriptions per household via SVOD (subscription video-on-demand, platforms where a subscription gives you access to all available titles, such as Netflix and Videoland) or TVOD (transactional video-on-demand, where you pay a one-time fee for access to a specific film, for example via Pathé Thuis or Picl).
+These figures have remained stable since 2022 (Filmfonds 2025b, de Hoog, Swartjes 2026).

 Production

-In 2023, 68 Dutch feature films were produced, for a total production value of over 135 million euros.
-Also, 80 so-called high-end series were made for almost 17 million euros, quality series with high production values.
-Such series have only been produced for a few years, on behalf of streaming services or the public broadcaster (Filmfonds 2024b).
+In 2024, 73 Dutch feature films were produced, more than ever before, for a total production value of over 175 million euros, a substantial increase compared to previous years and also the highest amount ever.
+Additionally, 17 so-called films were produced for 70 million euros. high-end series made, quality series with high production values.
+Such series have only been produced for a few years, commissioned by streaming services or public broadcasters (Filmfonds 2025b, NFF 2025).

 What else do we want to know about the Audiovisual domain?

-Finally, we would also like to pay more attention to the audiovisual sector in the Caribbean part of the Kingdom.
-There are relatively few cinemas on the islands compared to the Netherlands and there are no professional film studios.
-In order to stimulate the film industry, Studio Caribe was set up by the Film Fund in April 2024.
-With this new scheme, a total of 120.000 euros will be made available for the development of twelve film projects.
-Subsequently, 65.000 euros will be available per project to realize six films of at least five and no more than thirty minutes.
-The entire process will be framed with workshops, coaching and training.
-The plan is to repeat this scheme every two years (Dijksterhuis 2024a).
+Finally, on this page we also wish to devote more attention to the audiovisual sector in the Caribbean part of the Kingdom, in Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten.
+There are relatively few cinemas on the islands compared to the Netherlands, and there are no professional film studios.
+To stimulate the film industry, Studio Caribe was established by the Film Fund in April 2024.
+Under this new scheme, a total of 120.000 euros is made available annually for the development of twelve film projects.
+Subsequently, 65.000 euros is available per project to realize six films of at least five and no more than thirty minutes.
+The entire process is framed by workshops, coaching, and training.
+In June 2025, two Aruban and four Curaçaoan film projects received a production grant through the program.
+Furthermore, the filmmakers received workshops on planning and budgeting in Curaçao.
+In 2026, makers from Suriname may also submit an application.
+(NU.CW 2025, Dijksterhuis 2024a).

 Want to know more about the Audiovisual domain?